 A M60 Main Battle Tank is prominently displayed in front of the Wall of Reflection where several quotations remind visitors why we honor and thank our Veterans and their families for their service and sacrifice on behalf of the United States of America.

 Free daily gallery tours are available.
-Refer to our Facebook page for daily tour schedules.
+You can find our tour schedule here.

 The National Museum of Military Vehicles was recognized as one of the 10 best new attractions in the U.S. for 2020 in a national competition conducted by USA Today.

 Soon, the NMMV has broken ground on another building.
-The new building on the expanding camus will feature additional office space, a food court and a 500-seat auditorium.
+The new building on the expanding campus will feature additional office space, a food court and a 500-seat auditorium.